Error-331/code_tests/docs/bible/links.md

 Armed With Strength - July 30 (Trust God with your life and follow him in obedience, and his power will not fail you; Thank you for thinking of me still and loving me to life);

+Lifestyle Matters - July 31 (Charismatic people, without follow-through and integrity, are unreliable leaders; Let's not overlook the importance of people's actions in displaying the beliefs of their hearts; Let's not overlook the importance of people's actions in displaying the beliefs of their hearts);

 ## Misc

 Христос и Крест (Франко);